Is there a general presentation of eForms available?

-The 2021 eSenders seminar will provide an updated overview of eForms implementation.
+The 2021 eSenders seminar provided an updated overview of eForms implementation.

 What is the planned transition for eForms implementation on the TED portal?

 From 25 October 2023 onwards, the usage of eForms is mandatory and the Publications Office will no longer accept the current TED schema notices but only eForms notices.
-The TED portal will continue to show the TED schema notices that will have been published until 25 October 2023.
+The TED portal will continue to show the TED schema notices that will have been received until 24 October 2023.

 Which systems will be available for eSenders during the transition period?

-Notices sent to the current eSentool will continue to be accepted until 25 October 2023 and published on TED.
-As of 14 November 2022, eSenders will have the possibility to send Notices in the new format; however, this will not become mandatory before 25 October 2023.
+Notices sent to the current eSentool will continue to be accepted until 24 October 2023 and published on TED.
+As of 14 November 2022, eSenders will have the possibility to send notices in the new format; however, this will not become mandatory before 25 October 2023.

-From 14 November 2022 until 25 October 2023, the Publications Office will run two systems in parallel, but it is up to the eSenders to implement changes on their systems as and when best suits them during this time.
-TED will be adapted to publish notices in both formats for the duration of the transitional period.
+On 14 November 2022, TED will display the new eForms while it will continue showing all notices submitted for the past 10 years even after 2024.
+From 14 November 2022 until 24 October 2023, the Publications Office will run two systems in parallel, but it is up to the eSenders to implement changes on their systems as and when best suits them during this time.
+The current reception (eSentool and current eNotices) and production systems will be discontinued at the end of 2023.